 We’re about to venture into solids with my daughter who will be six months soon.
 I decided to exclusively breastfeed a little longer.

 We introduced our son to yogurt just after six months old as it was one of the recommended first foods for Baby Led Weaning.
 Whole milk yogurt is an excellent choice for one of your baby’s early foods because it contains nutrients such as calcium, protein, and vitamins.

 A great choice for your baby is HappyFamily HappyBaby’s First Whole Milk Yogurt.
-This yogurt is Non-GMO, USDA Organic, and most importantly no added sweeteners.
+This yogurt is USDA Organic and most importantly no added sweeteners.